 “Primary maternity facilities provide an ideal environment to support women to establish breastfeeding and ‘fall in love’ with their new baby.
 We need more of these units and they need to be better supported”.

 Mothers Matter has worked with MP Louise Upston, resulting in the introduction of a new Member’s Bill to legislate for ring-fenced 72 hours postnatal care for women, which is now National Party policy.

 In light of the bill, Plunket supports a system that empowers parents to make choices regarding their maternity care.
 Plunket Head of Policy and Advocacy, Sonya Marshall, says, “We support increased capacity to enable individual family needs to be met, where this is in a community setting, primary birthing unit or hospital.

 “Plunket believes it’s important that parents know what they’re entitled to and are empowered to make choices that suit them.
 When support is inadequate our staff see the ongoing impacts that can range in severity and intensity.
 These include but are not limited to a negative impact on breastfeeding, a lack of confidence in parenting and maternal mental health issues.”

-The Mothers Matter campaign was founded by Chloe last year and has the vocal backing of birthing, first-1000 days and postnatal experts such as Dame Lesley Max and Nathan Wallis (www.mothersmatter.nz).
+The Mothers Matter campaign was founded by Chloe last year and has the vocal backing of birthing, first-1000 days and postnatal experts such as Dame Lesley Max and Nathan Wallis (www.mothersmatter.nz(external link)).

 It’s putting pressure on the Government and DHBs to establish a ring-fenced national fund, managed by the Ministry of Health, to support a mother’s right to receive the clinically and psychologically appropriate amount of postnatal care and support at the facility of her choice, regardless of the type of birth she has had.